 In 2017 alone, an estimated 5.8 million people delayed medical care because of a lack of transportation.
 Many of these instances could have been avoided if free transportation for cancer patients was available.

 Transportation remains a major challenge today for people with cancer.
-In an informal survey of my newsletter subscribers, many stated that two of the biggest areas they currently struggle with are money for both groceries and gas to get to treatments and appointments.
+In an informal survey of my newsletter subscribers, many said that two of the biggest areas they currently struggle with are money for both groceries and gas to get to treatments and appointments.

 Prices are increasing for everything, including gasoline.
 So I’ve put together a list of free transportation resources for people with cancer.
 If you need this type of support services, I hope this list is helpful for you.